BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking: Abstract

 \section{Abstract}

-Program-guided reasoning has shown promise in complex claim fact-checking by decomposing claims into function calls and executing reasoning programs.
-However, prior work primarily relies on few-shot in-context learning (ICL) with ad-hoc demonstrations, which limit program diversity and require manual design with substantial domain knowledge.
-Fundamentally, the underlying principles of effective reasoning program generation still remain underexplored, making it challenging to construct effective demonstrations.
-To address this, we propose \textit{BOOST}, a bootstrapping-based framework for few-shot reasoning program generation. \textit{BOOST} explicitly integrates claim decomposition and information-gathering strategies as structural guidance for program generation, iteratively refining bootstrapped demonstrations in a strategy-driven and data-centric manner without human intervention.
-This enables a seamless transition from zero-shot to few-shot strategic program-guided learning, enhancing interpretability and effectiveness.
-Experimental results show that \textit{BOOST} outperforms prior few-shot baselines in both zero-shot and few-shot settings for complex claim verification.
+Large language model (LLM) pipelines have improved automated fact-checking for complex claims, yet many approaches rely on few-shot in-context learning with demonstrations that require substantial human effort and domain expertise.
+Among these, program-guided reasoning—by decomposing claims into function calls and executing reasoning programs—has shown particular promise, but remains limited by the need for manually crafted demonstrations.
+Fundamentally, the underlying principles of effective reasoning program generation still remain underexplored.
+In this work, we introduce BOOST, a bootstrapping approach for automated few-shot reasoning program generation.
+BOOST iteratively refines explicit, data-driven guidelines as meta-rules for guiding demonstration creation, using a critique-refine loop that eliminates the need for human intervention.
+This enables a seamless transition from zero-shot to few-shot program-guided learning, enhancing interpretability and effectiveness.
+Experimental results show that BOOST outperforms prior few-shot baselines in both zero-shot and few-shot settings for complex claim verification.\footnote{Code: https://github.com/qishenghu/BOOST}